 As a major academic medical center, Ohio State has the resources, the commitment and the capability to identify matches and find new ways to make the most of every gift of organ donation.

-We've completed several chains of paired kidney donation surgeries, including two with six donors and six recipients, which are the largest single-institution chains performed in Ohio to date.
+We've completed several chains of paired kidney donation surgeries, including three with six donors and six recipients and one with eight donors and eight recipients, which is the largest single-institution chain performed in Ohio to date.

 Expert heart transplants